ftsrg/theta/subprojects/xsts/README.md

 * composite statements:
     * nondeterministic choices of the form `choice { <statement> } or { <statement> }`, with 2 or more branches
     * sequences of the form `<statement> <statement> <statement>`

+Only those branches of a choice are considered for execution, of which all contained assumptions evaluate to true.

 Example: